nathgoh/SESUR/README.md

 ### Faculty Advisor: Rob Jackson
 ### Post-Docs Advisors: Gavin McNicol & Etienne Fluet-Chouinard
 ```
-Project on assessing the global coverage of flux towers to estimate methane emissions from wetlands.
+Project on analyzing the global coverage of methane flux towers to assess how representativeness is the network to the world's climatic conditions.
 Develop and apply geostatistical methods that assess the representativeness of the network of flux towers
 using R.
 Analyzing the coverage of a global network of flux towers to estimate methane emissions from wetlands.